- Toxicities are relatively rare in pet birds, with lead toxicity being the most common poisoning reported in companion birds.

 Heavy metal toxicity is the most common form of poisoning reported in avian medicine.

-Lead is ubiquitous in the environment, and parrots seem to be attracted to its malleable nature.
-Common sources of lead include:
+Lead is ubiquitous in the environment, and parrots seem to be attracted to its malleable nature (Box 1).

 - Central and peripheral neurologic signs include dull mentation or somnolence, wing droop, ataxia, muscle fasciculations, and occasionally seizures.